CPMpy/cpmpy/docs/adding_solver.md

 What we mean with **light-weight** is that it has none or few custom data-structures exposed at the Python level.
 That means that the arguments and return types of the API consist mostly of standard integers/strings/lists.

-Here is a fictive pseudo-code of such an API, which is heavily inspired on the Ortools CP-SAT interface:
+Here is fictional pseudo-code of such an API, which is heavily inspired on the OR-Tools CP-SAT interface:

 ```cpp
 class SolverX {